-Vernon Smith Prize – Virtual Awards Ceremony
+Vernon Smith Prize: Virtual Awards Ceremony

 Back in January, we announced the winners of the 13th International Vernon Smith Prize, leaving us organizers with a very uncommon problem: How to run the Awards Ceremony with strict Covid-19 restrictions in place?
 The winners were not able to follow the usual invitation.
 They could not attend a physical event in Vaduz, Liechtenstein.
 Instead, the award ceremony was held virtually through a Zoom Webinar on 8 February 2021.
-Because now, more than ever, it is important that we continue to recognise the achievements around us.
+Because now, more than ever, it is important that we continue to recognize the achievements around us.
 It is a powerful way for us to continue forward, even when it feels like we are at a standstill.

 Via Zoom Webinar, the winners did successfully defend the essays after an international jury did judge their works.
 Prince Michael of Liechtenstein honored the winners.

 Dikshya Mahat (Nepal) and Jorge Jraissati (USA)

 The prizes have been awarded on the basis of originality, grasp of subject, and the logical consistence of the argument.